 This recipe is dedicated to my mom!
 Because literally every single time I mention I’m baking a pie her response is “what kind… cherry?” or “you know what kind of pie people love?
 CHERRY!”.

 And by people, I’m pretty sure she just means herself!
 But hey, I admire her persistence.
-Plus, she’s my mom… so really, baking and dedicating a pie to her is the least I can do.
+Plus, she’s my mom… so really, baking and dedicating a cherry pie to her is the least I can do.
 It’s just a major bonus that I get to share it with you, too!

 So this one’s for you, mom!
 And yes, I saved you a slice 😉